dizco/AzureDevOps.InnerSource/CONTRIBUTING.md

 For any major change, please open an issue before submitting a PR.
 For smaller issues, you are very welcome to open a PR directly.

-The project is built on [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+The project combines an Azure DevOps extension built in ReactJS with a [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) server.

 ## Install
 Follow the instructions in the README.